 Driver Negligence or Recklessness

-Negligence by a driver can take many forms.
-For example, speeding, running a stop sign, and drifting into a bike lane all constitute driver negligence, or even recklessness if done with knowing disregard for the safety of others.
+Negligence by a vehicle driver can take many forms.
+For example, speeding, running a stop sign or red light, and drifting into a bike lane all constitute vehicle driver negligence.
+Some acts may even be considered reckless if done with knowing disregard for the safety of others.

 In a lawsuit alleging negligence by another person, plaintiffs typically must prove that the defendant acted in a way that violated a duty owed to the plaintiff.
-In auto accident cases, this means violating the basic duty of care owed to everyone else on or near the roadways.
+All vehicle drivers must abide by the safety standards set forth by the NHTSA.

-Accident lawsuits come down to facts specific to the individual case, and often the ability of the plaintiff to prove negligence through eyewitness testimony or other evidence.
-In car accident cases, however, behaviors which constitute traffic violations can constitute "negligence per se."
+Accident lawsuits come down to facts specific to the individual case.
+The plaintiff is able to prove negligence or fault through eyewitness testimony or other evidence.
+In car accident cases, however, behaviors that constitute traffic violations can constitute "negligence per se."
 This means that if a driver was cited for a violation such as speeding at the time of the accident, evidence of the speeding violation counts as evidence of negligence.
-The burden then shifts to the defendant to prove that he or she didn’t cause the plaintiff's injuries.
+The burden then shifts to the defendant to prove that he or she didn't cause the bicyclist's personal injury or damages.

 Whether a cyclist sues a driver, or a cyclist is sued for causing someone else injury, cyclist negligence can determine the outcome of the lawsuit.
-Examples of biker negligence include riding the wrong way on a one-way street, running a stop sign, and turning abruptly into traffic.
+Examples of biker negligence include riding the wrong way on a one-way street, running a stop sign or red light, turning abruptly into traffic, failing to follow traffic rules at intersections, and disregarding helmet use.

 Negligent cyclists may be unable to recover damages for injuries they suffer in accidents involving cars.
 Such negligence is called contributory or comparative negligence, meaning that the cyclist's negligence, at least in part, caused the accident to happen, and thus caused at least some of the cyclist's injuries.
 If a cyclist rode negligently, and that negligence caused injury to someone else, the cyclist may be held liable for that person's injuries.